nolanlawson/emoji-picker-element/README.md

 [faster for the browser to parse JSON than JavaScript](https://joreteg.com/blog/improving-redux-state-transfer-performance), becuase the data is being parsed in the more tightly-constrained JSON format than the generic JavaScript format.

-Plus, embedding the JSON directly would mean re-parsing the entire object on second load, which is something we want to avoid using IndexedDB.
+Plus, embedding the JSON directly would mean re-parsing the entire object on second load, which is something we want to avoid since the data is already in IndexedDB.

 ### Browser support

 `emoji-picker-element` only supports the latest versions of Chrome, Firefox, and Safari, as well as equivalent browsers (Edge, Opera, etc.).
-It was just much easier to design for the future than for the past.

 If you need support for older browsers, you will need polyfills for the following things (non-exhaustive list):

 - Custom elements
 - Shadow DOM